-Disney confirmed that the series will launch on the same day as its new streaming service, Disney+, on Tuesday the 12th of November 2019.
+Disney confirmed that the series will launch on the same day as its new streaming service, Disney+, on Tuesday 12th November 2019.

 Will The Mandalorian be available to watch in the UK?

 Disney+ is set to launch in the UK in the first half of 2020 – a few months after the US.
-This means that Star Wars fans in the UK may be unable to watch it for a few extra months, which probably won’t go down all that well…
+This means that Star Wars fans in the UK may be unable to watch it when the show is first released, which probably won’t go down all that well…

 Disney already has an active subscription service in the UK, called DisneyLife.
 A £4.99 subscription grants access to a catalogue of 450+ Disney movies (including all the original versions of The Lion King, Beauty and the Beast, The Jungle Book and so on).
 However, Disney+ is set to be a far more comprehensive entertainment offering – when it arrives in the UK…

 According to an Instagram post from Favreau, the series will be set between the end of the original trilogy and the start of The Force Awakens and will follow a “lone gunfighter in the outer reaches of the galaxy.”